 Easy and Healthy

 You don't want to be cooking over a hot grill preparing a fat-saturated, low-nutrition breakfast for your overnight guests or family.
 What's the alternative?
 Cereal?
 How about baked blueberry French toast?
 It's low in fat, filling, quick, and full of healthy goodness.

-Blueberries are Antioxidant Rich
+Blueberries Are Antioxidant Rich

 - 2 bananas, ripe, organic

-- 1 1/2 c. milk, nondairy
+- 1 1/2 cups milk, non-dairy

-- 2 T. flour
+- 2 tablespoons flour

-- 1 T. cinnamon
+- 1 tablespoon cinnamon

-- 1 T. coconut sugar, (optional)
+- 1 tablespoon coconut sugar, (optional)

 - 8 slices bread, whole grain

-- 1-2 T. maple syrup
+- 1-2 tablespoons maple syrup

 - While baking, prepare the blueberry sauce.
 Mash a few berries with the berry jelly.
 Add the maple syrup to loosen the mixture.
 Stir.
-Gently stir in remaining berries.
+Gently stir in the remaining berries.